Salty Mariner Handcrafted Soap

 Vegan, eco-conscious, and SLS, phthalate, & sulfate free.

 Fragrance: Salty marine notes and fresh rain mingle with lily of the valley, jasmine, leafy greens, pine and musk.
 A lighter fragrance, unisex.

-Our most popular soap – Cococado!
+This bar is made with our most popular soap base – Cococado!
 (Coconut-Avocado, Cococado, get it?)
 Loaded with skin-loving ingredients, and made by hand from scratch in small batches right here on our farm in Central Florida.

 Vegan, eco-conscious, and SLS, phthalate & sulfate free.

 Made with our own formula, extensively tested on a wide range of skin types to be cleansing but not drying.
 A lovely blend of Coconut oil, Avocado oil, and RSPO Certified Sustainable Palm oil.
 You won’t find this soap anywhere else – and we list our ingredients to prove it.